angelsix/dna-web-data/index.md

 ## Enter, DNA Web Engine

 Using the DNA Web Engine allows you to write completely standard HTML code, and just insert HTML comments to do extra useful things.
-For example, let’s create a shared header and footer as normal HTML, simply with an extension of .dnaweb instead of .html
+For example, let’s create a shared header and footer as normal HTML, simply with an extension of dhtml instead of .html

-**header.dnaweb**
+**header.dhtml**

 ```
 <html>